Configure route tables - Amazon Virtual Private Cloud

 0.0.0.0/0 igw-12345678901234567

-Route priority and propagated routes
+Route priority for static and dynamically propagated routes

 If you've attached a virtual private gateway to your VPC and enabled route propagation on your subnet route table, routes representing your Site-to-Site VPN connection automatically appear as propagated routes in your route table.